 --- ARR in proportion to 33 kV demand reflecting at 33 kV level from LT consumers demand would be allocated to LT system.

-r
+There exist 33 kV, 11 kV and LT Agricultural Lift Irrigation Service owned by Irrigation Department, Panchayatraj and Cooperative Societies.
+The Cost of Service determined by the Hon’ble Commission is being paid by respective consumers.
+These Lift irrigation scheme consumers never buy power through Open Access.
+In this regard, we submit to the Hon’ble Commission to exclude the network cost related LI Schemes while determining the Open Access charges.

 8) The Commission has adopted different methods for determining EHT Transmission charges and Distribution charges viz, 33 kV, 11 kV and LT network wheeling charges.
 It seems this approach may have to be rectified.